 Confirmation is about strengthening the life of the baptized by the gifts of the Holy Spirit; it is the completion of the initiation begun in Baptism.
 The bishop of the diocese administers Confirmation by the laying on of hands (and often anointing with chrism), and an invocation of the Holy Spirit for strengthening and the gifts of grace.
 If Baptism is the beginning of life in Christ, Confirmation strengthens us by the Holy Spirit, by incorporating us more deeply into Christ and more closely into his Body the Church.

 At St. Paul’s, the ninth-grade year typically serves as the time when youth are prepared for Confirmation.
 If a youth has not yet received Baptism, they will be encouraged to do so, in order that they can also receive Confirmation at the spring visitation by the diocesan bishop.
 Contact Youth Ministries for more information.

-Pilgrimage is a semester-long introduction to Christian faith and the Anglican tradition.
+“Pilgrimage” is a semester-long introduction to Christian faith and the Anglican tradition.
 It is required for all adults who are seeking Baptism, Confirmation, or Reception into the Episcopal Church.
-Click here for more information on the Pilgrimage class, which is offered twice a year, beginning in September and January.
+Our Pilgrimage Class, which we offer twice a year, beginning in September and January.
 These classes culminate with the spring visitation of the diocesan bishop to administer Confirmation.
 For more information about Pilgrimage contact Joyce Adkins.